leiberbertel/gitlab_automation/README.md

 ## 📝 License

-This project is under the MIT License - see the file [LICENSE.md](LICENSE.md) for details.
+This project is under the MIT License - see the file [LICENSE.txt](LICENSE.txt) for details.

 ## ✨ Author